Lesson Plan Template: General Lesson Plan

 3. Ask students: What are some ways to protect ecosystems and their resources?

 Students might say use of sustainable practices, plant more trees, use less fossil fuels, or reduce your carbon footprint.
-Teachers might want to use this link from the NOAA that provides a carbon tracker; teachers could show it to students to help them visualize carbon emissions worldwide.
+Teachers might want to use this from the NOAA that provides a carbon tracker; teachers could show it to students to help them visualize carbon emissions worldwide.

 4. Teachers might want to show the following video clip from the Smithsonian titled "Ecosystems on the Edge: Forests and Climate Change" to build students' background knowledge about forests and climate change to help them prepare for reading the article in the Guided Practice.